huazzers/desma126/docs/project-1.md

 **Your final project is not required to:**

 - be a traditional video game;
-- use player input / be an interactive project;
 - have sound / audio.

 ### Evaluation